anayetullahefty/Riyadul-jurnel-project/week-08.md

 The Azure VM is more expensive, but it has some advantages.
 There’s no upfront cost, which is nice if I don’t have AUD 1,349 to spend right away.
 I can scale it up easily—like adding more CPU or storage—while upgrading the PC means buying new hardware.
 Azure takes care of maintenance, backups, and security updates, which saves me time, and I can access it from anywhere, unlike the PC, which stays at home.
 But the monthly cost adds up fast, and if I forget to turn it off, I’ll end up paying more.
 Also, slow internet could make it tricky to use, and without a GPU, it’s not great for graphics-heavy tasks.

 For me, the desktop PC is the better choice because it’s way cheaper and has a GPU, which I’d use for gaming.
 The Azure VM makes sense if I need flexibility and don’t want to deal with hardware maintenance, but the cost difference makes the PC more practical for my needs.

-## Task 6.
-Create a Storage Blob in Azure
+## Task 6:
-**Screenshot of Image:** Displays one image uploaded to the created container.
+**Screenshot of Image:** Presents a single image uploaded to the storage container.
 ![an_image](images/week8-task6_image.png)

-**Screenshot of Azure Portal:** Shows the created container in the Azure Portal.
+**Screenshot of Azure Portal:** Illustrates the storage container created within the Azure Portal.
 ![container](images/week8-task6_container.png)

-## Task 7.
-Create a Resource Lock
+## Task 7:
 **Difference Between Locks:**
-- **Read-Only Lock:** Blocks changes to a resource's configuration or properties (e.g., editing settings or resizing a VM), ensuring the resource remains as-is.
-Useful for protecting resource settings from accidental modifications.
+- **Read-Only Lock:** Restricts alterations to a resource’s properties or settings (e.g., modifying VM configurations), ensuring its current state is preserved.
+This is useful for preventing unintended changes to critical setups.
-- **Delete Lock:** Prevents a resource from being deleted, ensuring it remains in the Azure environment, but allows changes to its configuration or properties.
-Ideal for safeguarding critical resources from accidental removal.
+- **Delete Lock:** Blocks the deletion of a resource, keeping it active in the Azure environment while allowing modifications to its settings.
+This is ideal for protecting essential resources from accidental removal.